koukihk/Synthetic-Tumors/README.md

 # **Synthetic Tumors - Personal Modifications and Replication Work in Progress**

 This forked repository encapsulates my personal modifications and ongoing replication endeavors based on the original repository available at https://github.com/MrGiovanni/SyntheticTumors.
 The primary focus of this replication effort lies in reproducing the findings detailed in the paper titled "Label-Free Liver Tumor Segmentation."
 The provided data tables showcase my attempts at replicating the reported results and conducting additional experiments as part of this replication process.
-It's important to note that the information presented here reflects my individual efforts to validate and reproduce the referenced paper's methods, and may deviate to an extent from the original work. **Furthermore, the ultimate ownership of the current paper and code accomplishments resides with the original authors.** Updates and further details pertaining to this replication work will be continually added as the process unfolds.
+It's important to note that the information presented here reflects my individual efforts to validate and reproduce the referenced paper's methods, and may deviate to an extent from the original work. **Furthermore, I'd like to emphasize that the ultimate ownership of the current paper and code accomplishments resides with the original author(s).** Updates and further details pertaining to this replication work will be continually added as the process unfolds.

 ## Default Evaluation